Tobacco Free KU

 The University of Kansas, along with universities nation-wide, promotes a respectful, healthy, environmentally sustainable, and clean environment by being tobacco-free.
 This policy sets forth the University’s restrictions on the use of tobacco products and electronic cigarette devices.

 Faculty, staff, students and visitors of the Lawrence and Edwards campuses and all other university sites reporting to the Lawrence campus.

-Smoking, including the use of electronic cigarettes or any future product that simulates or approximates tobacco use or smoking, and tobacco use are not permitted on the Lawrence or Edwards campuses, all other university sites reporting to the Lawrence campus, and at the facilities of the Kansas and Burge Unions, Athletics, and the KU Center for Research, Inc. (KUCR).
+Smoking, including the use of electronic cigarettes or any future product that simulates or approximates tobacco use or smoking, and tobacco use are not permitted on the Lawrence or Edwards campuses, all other university sites reporting to the Lawrence campus, and at the facilities of Student Housing, the Kansas and Burge Unions, Athletics, and the KU Center for Research, Inc. (KUCR).
 Any exclusions to this prohibition are noted below.

 The University will not advertise tobacco on University owned, operated, or leased property or at any University sponsored event or University owned or sponsored media.